– General Information –

 In April 2018, he played PLO with $1,000/$2,000 (!) blinds.
 Trickett was up against Czech casino owner Leon Tsoukernik, British casino owner Rob Yong and Yair “the Wolf” Bitoun – however, that game was still most memorable for the insane downswing of “Aussie” Matt Kirk.
 Kirk lost over $3.5 million during the session.

 In season 5 of Poker Night in America, a popular poker TV show that airs on CBS Sports, Trickett played $100/$200 NL Hold’em at the Playground Poker Club in Montreal, Canada.
-At that table, he was faced with none other than Antonio Esfandiari – that man who beat him heads-up for the biggest first prize in poker history.
+At that table, he was faced with none other than Antonio Esfandiari – that man who beat him heads-up for the biggest first prize in poker history at the time.

 Evidently, playing stakes that high comes with a lot of ups and downs.
 In 2018, he talked to the British tabloid paper Daily Paper about the huge sums of money exchanging hands at the poker games he plays.